 The report also found that the plant's UV disinfection system should be replaced with a system that has a maximum day flow capacity of at least 600,000 gallons per day.
 Replacing the UV system would allow the plant to meet its permitted plant capacity in regards to additional available connections.
 According to the report's estimates, this upgrade would allow the plant a maximum of 368 additional connections (assuming 217 gallons per day/connection).

-UV System Upgrade Upgrade the UV disinfection system to a system sized for 600,000 gpd maximum flow with 100% redundancy.
+UV SystemUpgrade the UV disinfection system to a system sized for 600,000 gpdUpgrademaximum flow with 100% redundancy.